 Oral supplements containing essential vitamins and minerals that support scalp health and boost hair growth can also help patients who undergo chemotherapy accelerate their hair regrowth.
 Some common vitamins and minerals that help with hair growth include the following:

-The MDhair's Restore Supplements formula contains all the vitamins and minerals mentioned above and additional nutrients proven to support hair and scalp health.
-These supplements are dermatologist formulated and tested and are also vegan and cruelty-free.
-Simply take one capsule a day with food.
+The MDhair's Restore Supplements formula contains all the above vitamins and minerals and additional nutrients proven to support hair and scalp health.
+These supplements are dermatologist-formulated and tested and are also vegan and cruelty-free.
+Take one capsule a day with food.

 Scalp Cooling